khzouroussama/calorie-app/readme.md

 ## Requirements

 [x] Users should be able to manage food entries

 [x] A user should be able to add a new food entry

 [x] Food entry should contain the following information: Food/product name (i.e. Milk, banana, hamburger), Calorie value (numeric value)

 [x] The first screen a user should see is the list of existing food entries Calorie limit warning per day

-[ ] Ensure the users can see for which day they reached that limit.
+[x] Ensure the users can see for which day they reached that limit.
 Also, ensure it is easy to change that limit in the code, per user.
 You don’t have to create an interface for this purpose.

-Admin role with a simple reporting
-[ ] Implement an admin role
+[x] Implement an admin role

-[ ] Admin can see a screen with all added food entries of all users and manage existing food entries (read, update, create, delete)
+[x] Admin can see a screen with all added food entries of all users and manage existing food entries (read, update, create, delete)

-● Admin should also see the report screen with the following information [ ] Number of added entries in the last 7 days vs. added entries the week before that.
+[x] Number of added entries in the last 7 days vs. added entries the week before that.
 Please Include the current day in those stats

-[ ] The average number of calories added per user for the last 7 days [x] A regular user should not be able to access this reporting screen or access its data
+[x] The average number of calories added per user for the last 7 days

+[x] A regular user should not be able to access this reporting screen or access its data

 [x] User authentication/authorization

-[x] Users should be able to filter food entries by entry date (date from / date to) [x] Place filter fields on the same screen where the list of previously added food entries is [ ] Allow users to take a photo of each food entry
+[x] Users should be able to filter food entries by entry date (date from / date to)

+[x] Place filter fields on the same screen where the list of previously added food entries is

+[ ] Allow users to take a photo of each food entry